Dedicated to promoting patriotism and preserving history

 Honoring Patriot Ann Fisher Miller wife of Patriot Elijah Miller

-Ann Miller was a strong woman and is a symbol of all the women whose names we no longer know, but without whom the war might have had a very different ending.
-Ann is buried at the historic White Plains Presbyterian Church grave yard.
-For nearly 100 years Ann has been lying in an unmarked grave as her stone either crumbled or was destroyed due to vandalism in the 1920’s.
-She rests there with her Patriot husband and two sons who gave their lives in the fight for liberty in 1776.
+Ann is buried at the historic White Plains Presbyterian Church graveyard.
+For nearly 100 years Ann had been lying in an unmarked grave as her stone either crumbled or was destroyed due to vandalism in the 1920’s.
+Through much research DOLL located her resting place, there with her Patriot husband and two sons who gave their lives in the fight for liberty in 1776.

-Ann Miller was a strong woman and is a symbol of all the women whose names we no longer know, but without whom the war might have had a very different ending.
-Ann is buried at the historic White Plains Presbyterian Church grave yard.
-For nearly 100 years Ann has been lying in an unmarked grave as her stone either crumbled or was destroyed due to vandalism in the 1920’s.
-She rests there with her Patriot husband and two sons who gave their lives in the fight for liberty in 1776.
+Ann is buried at the historic White Plains Presbyterian Church graveyard.
+For nearly 100 years Ann had been lying in an unmarked grave as her stone either crumbled or was destroyed due to vandalism in the 1920’s.
+Through much research DOLL located her resting place, there with her Patriot husband and two sons who gave their lives in the fight for liberty in 1776.

 Please support the Daughters of Liberty’s Legacy in their efforts to honor all Patriots and veterans of all wars by making a tax deductible donation.